Sustainability at ISCOMS

 In our quest to reduce paper waste, we have embraced technology as a powerful ally.
 The ISCOMS app serves as a digital hub for all event-related information.
 Besides, we have replaced printed posters with digital boards.
 By providing essential resources in digital format, we significantly diminish our reliance on printed materials and reduce our environmental impact.

-Celebrating Responsible Travel: As part of our ongoing commitment to sustainability, ISCOMS hosts a sustainability award to recognise and celebrate participants who demonstrate exemplary efforts in sustainable travel.
+Celebrating Responsible Travel: As part of our ongoing commitment to sustainability, ISCOMS hosts a Sustainability Award to recognise and celebrate participants who demonstrate exemplary efforts in sustainable travel.
 All participants are invited to submit an essay outlining their sustainable travel practices aimed at minimising the carbon footprint of their journey to ISCOMS.
 By highlighting these efforts, we aim to inspire others and foster a culture of sustainability within the scientific community.

 The University Medical Centre Groningen (UMCG) has signed the ‘Green Deal Duurzame Zorg 3.0’ agreement and is actively working towards becoming a circular and climate-neutral hospital by 2035.
 During ISCOMS, we will showcase various sustainability initiatives at UMCG, with informative posters outlining our strategy for a greener future.